- Compatibility

 => Oracle import modes

-- OCI_IMPORT_LINKAGE for linking OCI shared libraries at compile time (default on Unix and Linux systems)
+- OCI_IMPORT_LINKAGE for linking OCI shared libraries at compile time (default on Unix-like systems)

-- OCI_IMPORT_RUNTIME for loading OCI shared libraries at runtime (default with prebuilt OCILIB libraries on MS Windows)
+- OCI_IMPORT_RUNTIME for loading OCI shared libraries at runtime (default with prebuilt OCILIB libraries on Windows)

 => Oracle charset modes